 - 6.8 However, in a number of significant ways the operation of the Fund is not strictly comparable with that of a fully funded private sector scheme.
-In particular, the investment policy in respect of the assets of the Fund, which was formerly the subject of Guidelines issued by the Minister, was in October 2001 placed in the hands of the Government Superannuation Fund Authority.
-The Authority, under the Government Superannuation Fund Amendment Act 2001, was made responsible for investing the assets in a prudent, commercial manner. - 6.9 The Authority has determined that the long term strategic asset allocation for the investments of the Fund will be:
+In particular, the investment policy in respect of the assets of the Fund, which was formerly the subject of Guidelines issued by the Minister, was in October 2001 placed in the hands of the Authority.
+The Authority, under the Government Superannuation Fund Amendment Act 2001, was made responsible for investing the assets in a prudent, commercial manner. - 6.9 The Authority has determined that the long term strategic asset allocation for the investments of the Fund from 1 October 2007 will be:

 Asset Class Proportion

-NZ fixed interest 8.0%
+NZ fixed interest 4.0%

-NZ equities 15.0%

-International fixed interest 27.0%
+International fixed interest 20.5%

+NZ equities 13.0%

-International equities 42.5%
+International equities 52.0%

 Property 7.5%

+Commodity futures 3.0%

 Total 100.0%

-- 6.10 In my opinion, the assets as a whole are suitable for the purposes of the Fund and the long term strategy determined by the Authority is an appropriate investment strategy given the form and incidence of the expected benefit payments of the Fund. - 6.11 As at 30 June 2006 the transition to the long term strategic asset allocation was complete.
+- 6.10 In my opinion, the assets as a whole are suitable for the purposes of the Fund and the long term strategy determined by the Authority is an appropriate investment strategy given the form and incidence of the expected benefit payments of the Fund. - 6.11 As at the date of this report the transition to the long term strategic asset allocation was scheduled for completion by 1 April 2008.